wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

 to customize the look of your prompt.

-## Configuration Entries
+### Configuration Entries

-### `shouldUseDetailedButSlowBranchInfoQueryInPrompt`
+#### `shouldUseDetailedButSlowBranchInfoQueryInPrompt`

 This variable controls whether or not we shall use the `git-prompt.sh`.

-    Possible values: any value is allowed,
-    but only the `"yes"` means
-    "yes please enable showing details of git branch state".
+Possible values: any value is allowed, but only the `'yes'` means "yes please enable showing details of git branch state".
-    It is allowed to be even omitted at all, which means `"no"`.
+It is allowed to be even omitted at all, which means `'no'`.

-### `wlcRainbowPromptColorsAreInBackgroundButNotTexts`
+#### `wlcRainbowPromptColorsAreInBackgroundButNotTexts`

 This entry controls whether colors are applied to texts or background.
 The default value is `'yes'`.